topherCantrell/pixel-megabugs/README.md

 ## Constructing the Frame

+The magnetic stand-offs that come with the displays hold the panels together on a wooden/metal frame.

 ![](art/frame.jpg)

 Exact dimension of the front for black LED acrylic from TAP Plastics: 30.25 x 22.625 inches.